ItSMEIKUN/SemiFlow/README.md

 To minimize the workload of the reviewers, we packaged all the required environment and software dependencies into a [`Docker image`](https://zenodo.org/records/15618129/files/SemiFlow.tar).

 ### Dataset
 All the datasets have packed into the docker image.
-We have also provided a [download link](https://mailnankaieducn-my.sharepoint.com/:u:/g/personal/1811387_mail_nankai_edu_cn/EYdZVCc4tk9AmSTwqb-HRYEBU4Bjw3d3B2M0fl859GLpcQ) for the datasets via OneDrive.
+We have also provided a [download link](https://zenodo.org/records/15621086) for the datasets via OneDrive.
 We use publicly available datasets for model experimentation and evaluation.
 We use the following datasets:

 1. AWF dataset [1]: this dataset consists of monitored websites from 1200 Alexa top sites and unmonitored websites from 400,000 Alexa top sites.
 This dataset was collected in 2016.
 2. DF Dataset [2].
 This dataset consists of monitored and unmonitored websites crawled from Alexa top sites.
 Like the AWF dataset, this dataset was collected in 2016.

-You can learn more about the datasets used in each experiment in our published papers.
-In addition, when we use datasets from these papers, we should cite them correctly in our work on artifacts.
+When we use datasets from these papers, they should be properly cited in our artifact work.

 ```
 [1] Vera Rimmer, Davy Preuveneers, Marc Juarez, Tom Van Goethem, and WouterJoosen.
 2018.Automated Website Fingerprinting through Deep Learning.
 In Proceedings of the 25nd Network and Distributed System Security Symposium (NDSS 2018).
 Internet Society.